 What is Internal Rate of Return (IRR)?

 The Internal Rate of Return is the discount rate that sets the Net Present Value (NPV) of all future cash flows of an investment to zero.
-If the NPV of an investment is zero it doesn’t mean it’s a good or bad investment, it just means you will earn the IRR (discount rate) as your rate of return.
+If the NPV of an investment is zero, that doesn’t mean it’s a good or bad investment, it just means you will earn the IRR (discount rate) as your rate of return.

 What is IRR in Excel?

-If you use the =IRR() formula in Excel you are using equal time periods between each cell (cash flow).
+If you use the =IRR() formula in Excel, then you are using equal time periods between each cell (cash flow).
 This makes it challenging when you expect to enter an investment in the middle of a year.
 For this reason, (as outlined below) always use XIRR instead.

 What is XIRR in Excel?

-If you use the =XIRR() formula in Excel you have complete flexibility over the time periods of the cash flows.
+If you use the =XIRR() formula in Excel, then you have complete flexibility over the time periods of the cash flows.
 In order to do this, enter two series in your formula: